ADVANCED TUTORIALS

 The Tickler File

-This allows you to focus your attention on what is important right now and eliminate the stress of having things in mind that you cannot or should not do yet.
+It lets you focus on what matters now, instead of carrying tasks you can’t — or shouldn’t — act on yet.
 There are two types of items that you can effectively manage with the help of the Tickler File:

 Uncommitted future issues